 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

-A qualification from the University of Leeds counts: our graduates are highly valued by employers.
-When you complete your degree programme you will also become part of a network of highly employable graduates.
 There is a growing recognition of Arabic, Middle Eastern and Islamic Studies as areas of great important in our multicultural society.
 A qualification in this field from the University of Leeds opens a wide range of opportunities for career development in a global market.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.